dpadillajs/CineGrub/README.md

 - Reviewing Pull Requests
 - Connecting Custom URL to GitHub Pages

+### Technologies Used

+HTML5, CSS3, Javascript, jQuery, Bootstrap 4, Google Fonts, (3) Google
+Map APIs (Map Static API, Geocoding API, Maps URL), anime.js, JSDelivr, Font Awesome 5, Zomato API, MovieDB API, SweetAlert2, Firebase, Moment.js, (2) Fandango (hack) APIs, Formspree.

+### My Challenges

+- JavaScript Maps API
+- This API proved more difficult to implement, and therefore I compromised on three other Google Map APIs to compensate for the functionality that existed within the Javascript Maps API.

+- ZIP Code Validation
+- Getting the ZIP Code validation to work was really tricky, but utlimately I was able to create three nested else-if statements to filter out the wrong ZIP Codes by comparing their properties within their JSON data.

+- Zomato API _q parameter_
+- The _q parameter_ proved to be the toughest challenge for me because it didn't offer the best coverage per ZIP Code searched.
+It would restrict ZIP Codes based on my personal location.
+A sort of cookies issue.
+I resolved this by using the _lat & lng parameters_ instead, which removed all hiccups that the API request was producing.

 ### My Contributions

 I was in charge of the overall CSS for every aspect of the website.
 Creating the layout, the animations,